DouganRedhammer/Frontend-cleanup/README.md

 # Frontend-cleanup

-Deletes the node_modules and bower_components directories from your frontend.
+Deletes the node_modules and bower_components directories from your frontend project.

 ## Dependencies
 * del